Lasting Transformation: Behavior Change That Sticks with Eric Zimmer

 - a periodic "why am I doing this?" review.

-That balance — stability plus renewal — is one way to make transformation both structured and alive.
+That balance of stability plus renewal is one way to make transformation both structured and alive.

-In the rapid-fire section, Eric gives one of the most practical meditation instructions in the whole episode: find a way to enjoy it.12
+In the rapid-fire section, Eric gives one of the most practical meditation instructions in the whole episode: find a way to enjoy it.

-Many people develop an aversive relationship with practice because they think thinking means failure.
-Then every sit becomes evidence that they are bad at meditation.
+Many people develop an aversive relationship with practice because they assume thinking means failure.
+Then every sit becomes evidence they are bad at meditation.
+That is a terrible motivational architecture for something you need to do daily.

 A better starting point: